omeka/omeka-s-enduser/docs/modules/csvimport.md

 **Properties**

 Select from the properties of all installed vocabularies.
-You can search for a specific property using the *Filter properties* field at the top of the drawer.
+You can search for a specific property using the *Filter properties* field at the top of the drawer or open a specific vocabulary by clicking on its name.

+Options:
+- Use the set language button to set the language for this specific property.
+You must enter the standard language code, case sensitive, in this box.
-You can choose to import the content as a URL.
+- You can choose to import the content as a URL by clicking the *Import as URL reference* button
+- Import as Omeka S resource ID will populate the property with an existing Omeka S resource.
+- Use multivalue separator, if you have multiple values in this property in the csv file.

 ![Mapping options for properties data](../modules/modulesfiles/csvimport_iproperties.png)